 I paraphrase, but that’s the gist of his explanation for pedaling from West Coast to East.
 And, oh, how the simple wisdom behind those few unerring insights resonated!

 I began auditioning touring bikes the next week and soon settled on the overlong cargo bike I now know simply as “the Big.”

 For me, there’s still astute truth behind both sentiments, but my personal answer now includes “to feel” and “to connect.”
 I am more aware of, well … everything when traveling by bike.
 I am more there – more alert to my environment.
 Even better, my bike introduces me to fascinating people I’d miss ensconced alone at highway speeds within the glass-and-steel cocoon of an automobile.

 Those who travel by bike are often seen in a more welcoming, engaging light than motorists.
 We are more approachable, if only, I suppose, because we appear so utterly vulnerable.
-During an early test ride on the Big, I’d stopped on the shoulder to take a phone call, and within minutes a woman stopped her car to ask if I needed help.
+During an early test ride on the Big, I’d stopped on a highway shoulder to take a phone call, and within minutes a woman stopped her car to ask if I needed help.
 And before I finished the call, another motorist stopped to ask if I was okay.

 Oh, and throughout the 50,000-plus miles the Big and I have traveled in our years together, I have not once felt the dread siren call of highway hypnosis.